co0p/simpleMetrics/README.md

-Simple Metrics Service In Go
+Simple Metrics In Go
 =============================

-A in memory metrics store, that allows simple aggregations on events collected.
+A metrics service, that allows simple aggregations on events collected.

 example binary & usage:
 ------------------------